mendix/docs/content/en/docs/developerportal/control-center/_index.md

 When you select one or more apps via the check boxes in the list, a context menu appears at the bottom of the screen with options for exporting app details to an *.xlsx* file, deactivating apps (on the **Deactivated Apps** tab) or activating apps (on the **Active Apps** tab), and deleting an app.

 {{% alert color="info" %}}
-Currently, deleting and deactivating apps are currently not supported for licensed apps or apps that are not running on the Mendix Cloud.
+Deleting/deactivating apps is currently not supported for licensed apps or apps that are not running on the Mendix Cloud.
 On the overview tab, you can only activate or deactivate up to 20 apps and delete one app in one go.
 {{% /alert %}}

 The consequences of the deleting and deactivating an app are as below: